 Call Your Doctor

-- Coughing up more than a teaspoon of blood
+- Coughing with more than a teaspoon of blood

 - Severe nausea or vomiting